pasqua1e/f5-automation-labs/docs/class1/module4/lab3.rst

    GET https://10.1.1.4/mgmt/cm/global/tasks/deploy-app-service

-4. Logon on BIG-IP and verifiy the Application is correctly deployed.
+4. Logon on **BIG-IP A** and verify the Application is correctly deployed in partition Task8.

-5. Logon on BIG-IQ as Olivia, go to Application tab and check the application is displayed and analytics are showing.
+5. Logon on **BIG-IQ** as Olivia, go to Application tab and check the application is displayed and analytics are showing.

 |lab-3-4|